chris-short/chrisshort.net/content/causes/index.md

 Website: [The Cloudcast](http://www.thecloudcast.net/)

 > Since 2013, our community has raised over $27,000 to help the UNC Children's Hospital.
 We hope to continue that tradition in a big way again this year.
 Every little bit helps!
 Please join us through a donation, or come run the race with us!

+### Free Software Foundation

+Once they ditched Stallman they were deserving of my support even though they're a little more zealous than I am about open source.
+Now that [Stallman is back](https://arstechnica.com/tech-policy/2021/03/richard-stallman-returns-to-fsf-18-months-after-controversial-rape-comments/), I've rescinded all support for FSF.